Brian-Pho/Textbook-Notes/content/posts/other/quotes/index.md

 ## Dreams

-- "We’re still pioneers, we’ve barely begun.
-Our greatest accomplishments cannot be behind us, cause our destiny lies above us." - Cooper
+- We’re still pioneers, we’ve barely begun.
+Our greatest accomplishments cannot be behind us, cause our destiny lies above us. - Cooper
-- "We used to look up at the sky and wonder at our place in the stars, now we just look down and worry about our place in the dirt." - Cooper
+- We used to look up at the sky and wonder at our place in the stars, now we just look down and worry about our place in the dirt. - Cooper
 - A ship in port is safe, but that is not what ships are built for.
 - Sometimes it's the very people who no one imagines anything of who do the things no one can imagine.
-- "You have been so focused on what's ahead of you that you never looked what was above you." - Mr. Robot
+- You have been so focused on what's ahead of you that you never looked what was above you. - Mr. Robot
 - Men ahead of their time were always, by definition, outside of it.
 - I didn't come this far to only come this far.
 - I had wanted to make history move ahead in the same way that a child pulls on a plant to make it grow more quickly. - Václav Havel
 - “Don't you find it odd," she continued, "that when you're a kid, everyone, all the world, encourages you to follow your dreams.
-But when you're older, somehow they act offended if you even try.” -Ethan Hawke
+But when you're older, somehow they act offended if you even try.” - Ethan Hawke

 ## Identity